-1-1.
+- 1-1.
 Army personnel assigned to combatant commands, defense agencies, DoD field activities, NGB joint force headquarters, American Forces Network or joint task forces may submit in all categories.

-1-2.
+Civilians assigned to joint headquarters must submit their products through Defense Media Merit Awards (DMMA) program and are not eligible to compete in KLW. - 1-2.
 Personnel currently assigned to Stars & Stripes are ineligible for the KLW competition.
-However, work produced in the contest year prior to or following a Stars & Stripes assignment remains eligible.

-1-3.
-Personnel assigned to the Office of the Chief of Public Affairs (OCPA), Army Reserve Command and the National Guard Bureau are eligible to submit in all categories.

-1-4.
-Army Reserve, National Guard and Reserve Officer Training Corps personnel are eligible to compete in all categories provided they meet category qualifications.

-- Forward Army Reserve entries to MSG Michael Chann of U.S. Army Reserve Command.
-MSG Chann can be reached at michael.t.chann@mail.mil or (910) 570-8185. - Forward National Guard entries to MSG Thomas Wheeler of the National Guard Bureau.
-MSG Wheeler can be reached at thomas.w.wheeler.mil@mail.mil or (703) 601-6741. - Forward ROTC entries to Mr. Michael Maddox of Cadet Command.
-Mr. Maddox can be reached at james.m.maddox.civ@mail.mil or (502) 624-4904.
+However, work produced in the contest year prior to or following a Stars & Stripes assignment remains eligible. - 1-3.
+Personnel assigned to the Office of the Chief of Public Affairs (OCPA), Army Reserve Command and the National Guard Bureau are eligible to submit in all categories. - 1-4.
+Army Reserve, National Guard and Reserve Officer Training Corps personnel are eligible to compete in all categories provided they meet category qualifications. - Forward Army Reserve entries to SFC John Freese of U.S. Army Reserve Command.
+SFC Freese can be reached at john.k.freese@mail.mil or (301) 677-7271. - Forward National Guard entries to MSG Thomas Wheeler of the National Guard Bureau.
+MSG Wheeler can be reached at thomas.w.wheeler.mil@army.mil or (703) 601-6741. - Forward ROTC entries to Mr. Michael Maddox of Cadet Command.
+Mr. Maddox can be reached at james.m.maddox.civ@mail.mil or (502) 624-4904. - 1-5.

-1-5.
 Soldiers who transition out of government service may compete as long as the material submitted was completed in its entirety while on active duty or in a Reserve or National Guard status.

-UNIT PUBLIC AFFAIRS REPRESENTATIVES (UPARS)
+UNIT PUBLIC AFFAIRS REPRESENTATIVES (UPARs)

-1-6.
-UPARs are eligible to submit in the UPAR of the Year category through their higher echelon Public Affairs office, as outlined AR 360-1.
+- 1-6.
+UPARs are eligible to submit in the UPAR of the Year category through their higher echelon Public Affairs office, as outlined AR 360-1. - 1-7.

-1-7.
 UPARs must be assigned as a UPAR as outlined in AR 360-1.

-GOVERNMENT CONTRACT EMPLOYEES AND KOREAN AUGMENTEES (KATUSAS)
+GOVERNMENT CONTRACT EMPLOYEES AND KOREAN AUGMENTEES (KATUSAs)

 1-8.
-Government contract employees and Korean Augmentees (KATUSAs) to the U.S. Army are ineligible to compete in any category.
+Government contract employees and Korean Augmentees (KATUSAs) to the U.S. Army are not eligible to compete in civilian categories.